 NZ Songwriters have their own take on what makes songwriting a vibrant, creative practice.
-Matthew Beardsworth talks about his view.
+Mercy Williams talks about her view.

 ‘Tōku reo tōku ohooho, tōku reo tōku mapihi maurea.’

 My introduction to music was a little different to most.
 Since I was three, I’ve been educated in a Rumaki Reo (Māori immersion unit), despite the fact that I don’t have any Māori lineage.
 My song writing style has been influenced by this immersive experience.
 I am a bilingual song writer.
 Sometimes the lyrics can only be expressed in Te Reo Māori because there are no words equivalent in English, sometimes I write in both languages.
 Now that I am studying music at Auckland University I find myself mostly writing in English.
 Even when I write mainly in English the influences you can hear are from my Kapa Haka training, it has shaped my voice, as well as how I construct the stories I tell.

 Māori language is a descriptive, metaphoric language and subsequently, I have learnt to experience the world through metaphors rather than analysis and fact - “how precious, how noxious, her life is a lie she has tied together with string”.
 I think the most significant gift that my immersion education has given me, though, is perspective.
 People always say that songwriting should come from real life experiences, but as an introverted eighteen year old, who doesn’t have a whole lot of life experience to draw from, the majority of my songs are stories.Narratives.
 Patched together through my love of writing.
 As a child, I wanted to be a novelist, then I realised that I had too many ideas and not a long enough attention span, then I discovered that writing songs was the perfect amount of time for a story to unfold.